lundgrea/Order-History/README.md

 ### Iteration 2

 Create a controlled form component to create a new purchase (look into the API documentation to see what pieces of information are expected, and what datatypes it wants each piece to be).
-When the user clicks the `Make Purchase` button, the application should update the App's state.
+When the user clicks the `Add Purchase` button, the application should update the App's state.
 The new purchase should display with all of the existing purchases.

 ### Iteration 3